manarwala/research-methods-in-digital-humanities/reading-list.md

 permalink: /reading-list/
 ---

+Watch for updates.
+This list **will** change throughout the term.
+Mostly, it will get longer.
+The list of readings is also available as a [Zotero library](https://www.zotero.org/groups/research_methods_in_digital_humanities_-_illinois_tech).

+## Readings
-Alves, D. (2014).
-Introduction: digital methods and tools for historical research. _International Journal of Humanities and Arts Computing_, _8_(1), 1–12.
+Alves, Daniel.
+2014.
+“Introduction: Digital Methods and Tools for Historical Research.” _International Journal of Humanities and Arts Computing_ 8 (1): 1–12.

-Booth, W. C., Colomb, G. G., & Williams, J. M. (2008). _The craft of research_ (3rd ed).
+Booth, Wayne C., Gregory G. Colomb, and Joseph M. Williams.
+2008. _The Craft of Research_.
+3rd ed.
+Chicago Guides to Writing, Editing, and Publishing.
 Chicago: University of Chicago Press.

-Burdick, A., Drucker, J., Lunenfeld, P., Presner, T., & Schnapp, J. (2012). _Digital Humanities_.
+Burdick, Anne, Johanna Drucker, Peter Lunenfeld, Todd Presner, and Jeffrey Schnapp.
+2012. _Digital Humanities_.
 Cambridge, MA: MIT Press.

-Hoover, D. L. (2008).
-Quantitative analysis and literary studies.
-In _Companion to Digital Literary Studies_ (Hardcover).
-Oxford: Blackwell Publishing Professional.
-Retrieved from http://www.digitalhumanities.org/companionDLS/
+Hoover, David L. 2008.
+“Quantitative Analysis and Literary Studies.”
+In _Companion to Digital Literary Studies_, Hardcover.
+Blackwell Companions to Literature and Culture.
+Oxford: Blackwell Publishing Professional. [http://www.digitalhumanities.org/companionDLS/]().

-Kirschenbaum, M. (2010).
-What Is Digital Humanities and What’s It Doing in English Departments? _ADE Bulletin_, _150_, 55–61.
+Kirschenbaum, Matthew.
+2012.
+“What Is Digital Humanities and What’s It Doing in English Departments?”
+In _Debates in the Digital Humanities_. [http://dhdebates.gc.cuny.edu/debates/text/38]().

-Louis, S. R. S. (2016).
-Big Data and the Search for Balanced Insight in the Digital Humanities: Macroscopic and Microscopic Reading of Citation Strategies in the Encyclopédie of Diderot (and Jaucourt), 1751-1772. _Digital Literary Studies_, _1_(1), 79–86. http://doi.org/10.18113/P8dls1159707
+Louis, Scott Richard St. 2016.
+“Big Data and the Search for Balanced Insight in the Digital Humanities: Macroscopic and Microscopic Reading of Citation Strategies in the Encyclopédie of Diderot (and Jaucourt), 1751-1772.” _Digital Literary Studies_ 1 (1): 79–86. doi:10.18113/P8dls1159707.

-McCulloch, G. (2015, September 30).
-A Linguist Explains the Grammar of Shipping.
-Retrieved August 19, 2016, from http://the-toast.net/2015/09/30/a-linguist-explains-the-grammar-of-shipping/
+McCulloch, Gretchen.
+2015.
+“A Linguist Explains the Grammar of Shipping.” _The Toast_.
+September 30. [http://the-toast.net/2015/09/30/a-linguist-explains-the-grammar-of-shipping/]().

+McPerson, Tara.
+2012.
+“What Are the Digital Humanities so White?
+Or Thinking through the Histories of Race and Computation.”
+In _Debates in the Digital Humanities_. [http://dhdebates.gc.cuny.edu/debates/text/29]().

-Petré, P. (2015).
-What grammar reveals about sex and death: interdisciplinary applications of corpus-based linguistics. _Digital Scholarship in the Humanities_, _30_(3), 371–387. http://doi.org/10.1093/llc/fqu011
+Petré, Peter.
+2015.
+“What Grammar Reveals about Sex and Death: Interdisciplinary Applications of Corpus-Based Linguistics.” _Digital Scholarship in the Humanities_ 30 (3): 371–87. doi:10.1093/llc/fqu011.

-Schreibman, S., & Siemens, R. (2008). _A Companion to Digital Literary Studies_ (Hardcover).
-Oxford: Blackwell Publishing Professional.
-Retrieved from http://www.digitalhumanities.org/companionDLS/
+Schreibman, Susan, and Ray Siemens.
+2008. _A Companion to Digital Literary Studies_.
+Hardcover.
+Blackwell Companions to Literature and Culture.
+Oxford: Blackwell Publishing Professional. [http://www.digitalhumanities.org/companionDLS/]().

-Semenza, G. M. C. (2010). _Graduate study for the twenty-first century: how to build an academic career in the humanities_ (Rev. & updated 2nd ed).
+Semenza, Gregory M. Colón.
+2010. _Graduate Study for the Twenty-First Century: How to Build an Academic Career in the Humanities_.
+Rev. & updated 2nd ed.
 New York: Palgrave Macmillan.

-Text Analysis. (n.d.).
-In _Tooling Up for Digital Humanities_.
-Palo Alto: Stanford University.
-Retrieved from http://toolingup.stanford.edu/?page_id=981
+“Text Analysis.”
+2016. _Tooling Up for Digital Humanities_.
+Accessed August 19. [http://toolingup.stanford.edu/?page_id=981]().

-The Digital Humanities Manifesto 2.0.
-(2009, May 29).
-Retrieved February 24, 2010, from http://manifesto.humanities.ucla.edu/2009/05/29/the-digital-humanities-manifesto-20/
+“The Digital Humanities Manifesto 2.0.”
+2009. _Digital Humanities Manifesto_.
+May 29. [http://manifesto.humanities.ucla.edu/2009/05/29/the-digital-humanities-manifesto-20/]().

-Underwood, T. (2015, June 4).
-Seven ways humanists are using computers to understand text.
-Retrieved from https://tedunderwood.com/2015/06/04/seven-ways-humanists-are-using-computers-to-understand-text/
+Underwood, Ted.
+2015.
+“Seven Ways Humanists Are Using Computers to Understand Text.” _The Stone and the Shell_.
+June 4. [https://tedunderwood.com/2015/06/04/seven-ways-humanists-are-using-computers-to-understand-text/]().

-Zhou, T. (n.d.).
-Every Frame a Painting.
-Retrieved August 9, 2016, from https://vimeo.com/channels/everyframeapainting
+Zhou, Tony.
+2016.
+“Every Frame a Painting.”
+Accessed August 9. [https://vimeo.com/channels/everyframeapainting]().